 - White Antiquing Wax

-- 220 Grit sand paper Did you know you can rinse and reuse theses blocks?
-Yup, you can.
+- 220 Grit sand paper.
+Did you know you can rinse and reuse theses blocks?

-With a bit of distressing this piece and a white wax top coat to soften it up, she came out real pretty.
+With a bit of distressing this piece and a white wax top coat to soften it up, she looks pretty.
 I like these tables and how long and skinny they are.
-They look attractive against the wall, maybe in a foyer for a hall decorative ‘catch-all’ table, or of course, behind your sofa.
+They look attractive against the wall, maybe in a foyer for a hall decorative ‘catch-all’ table or of course, behind your sofa.